sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 #### Community Management

-> Warning: A community may coalesce

 Manage the community for your own benefit... and everyone's

-- Set expectations
+<div style="text-align:left">Set expectations:</div>

-  - "We usually respond within 48 hours"
+- _We usually respond within 48 hours_
-  - "We don't take contributions at this point, but happy to have you submit suggestions"
+- _We don't take contributions at this point, but happy to have you submit suggestions_
-  - "Use these templates for contributions"
+- _Use these templates for contributions_

 Note: